Seven Spices Solomon Compares with a Good Woman

 Cinnamon trees are native to Southeast Asia.
 The spice obtained from the inner bark of trees flavors both sweet and savoury foods.
 In 2004, Dr. P. Zoladz presented his findings that chewing cinnamon flavored gum or just smelling cinnamon enhanced study participants' cognitive processing.

 - The cinnamon symbolizes the sweet influence of the woman.
-Her moral fragrance affects people within and outside of her immediate sphere, and lingers after she disappears.
+Her moral fragrance affects people near and far, and lingers in her absence.
 She is not just a physical presence; she provokes a mental and spiritual reaction.

 The Bitter-Pleasant Myrrh